 Dan is also all about playing with light.
 A lot of his images are around making the light dance on the wall or canvas of whatever it is he’s creating.
 Rainy city street capes and bustling car lined avenues seem to be particular favourites, these are images he recreates time and again on the streets.

 And there’s something too about going bigger and better than before.
 Dan tells me about how he gets a buzz about painting the big walls and seeing the resultant creation when the scaffolding is pulled away.
-Walls created in recent years around the area include multiple spots in the likes of Shoreditch, Camden, Tooting and Brockley.
+Walls created in recent years around the area include multiple spots around the city of London.

 He’s even tried something different for this show at the 5th Base.
 Trying to express movement even more.
 Like a snapshot, his muse Yumi is captured in moments of change, of movement.
 Other portraits are more traditional, pristine even, but some are in between like a camera with the wrong shutter speed setting as it takes a picture of a person who suddenly moves.